Copyright © University of Cambridge. All rights reserved.

 area, (even if the word "area" itself is not used).

-You could start the activity off with a few shapes which are obviously very different "sizes" so that children will agree on an order.
-Invite them to explain why they ordered them in that way.
-After this you could use the interactivity on an interactive whiteboard to introduce the shapes in the problem or simply show them the shapes cut out from this sheet
+You could use the interactivity on an interactive whiteboard to introduce the shapes in the problem or simply show the class the shapes cut out from this sheet

 There is no reason why you should not make your own irregular shapes using the activity as an idea rather than a problem to be solved.

 Why do you think this shape is bigger/smaller?